 SING THE NORTH travelled virtually to the Yukon Territory to sing Northern Lights by Ola Gjeilo – a stunning 6-part SATB visionary hymn to the most mysterious phenomenon of the night.

-The video for our Northern Lights project is currently in production.
-Please check back to this page later this summer to view our Northern Lights video.
+The SING THE NORTH video for our Northern Lights project is currently in production.
+Please check back to this page to hear our singers’ heartfelt version of this touching piece, which is coming soon.

 Every SING THE NORTH project features a trip in our virtual choir tour bus, a special session when we travel together as a choir to a different part of Canada to meet the people who live and work there.